The History of the Gardens

 When walking the gardens, the crops are not segregated, but planted amongst one another, following a practice of companion planting.
 Companion planting looks at the big picture, and encourages decisions based upon the specific characteristics of each crop.
 It can be done intentionally, for example having beds of cabbage alternating with beds of leeks.
 The leeks have a naturally strong smell, while comparatively cabbage does not but is very attractive to a lot of pests.
 By interspersing the cabbage and the leeks, the latter can act as a natural insecticide and help deter many of the cabbage pests.
 This gives the big win of not having to use chemicals to control the pests, but using the crops to work together.
 Companion planting can be a more casual practice as well, like planting corn next to flowers.
 The flowers need a windbreak, and the corn can grow quite tall and sturdy, thus blocking the wind.
 Creating a beneficial microclimate, companion planting encourages an ecosystem where all things benefit from one another.

 Cornman Farms has preserved 47 acres of farmland and has deeply influenced the cooking at the Roadhouse.
-It has provided the Roadhouse kitchen with building blocks of flavor, has influenced Chef Alex’s style by making it simpler, shows more respect to the food by making it less complicated, and has allowed enjoyment of the full-flavored characteristics inherent in well cared for produce.
+It has provided the Roadhouse kitchen with building blocks of flavor, has influenced the style of our menu by making it simpler, shows more respect to the food by making it less complicated, and has allowed enjoyment of the full-flavored characteristics inherent in well cared for produce.
 While many chefs spend their careers learning how to make bad food taste good, Cornman Farms provides our chefs with the amazing, great-tasting ingredients the Roadhouse highlights and shares with our customers.
 What began as “playing in the garden” has changed the lives of the farmers, the staff of the Roadhouse and the guests who reap the benefits of what the farmers sow.